The importance of collaboration has been understood since workers defied engineering boundaries to build the Egyptian pyramids.

 In team meetings, time could be set aside for open-ended discussion and sharing of work-related information in a relaxed fashion.
 Line managers should actively seek the contributions of their teams.

-However, in a digital workplace, fruitful collaboration rests primarily within properly planned and configured intranet software.
+However, in a digital workplace, fruitful collaboration rests primarily within a properly planned and configured employee intranet.